Debbie Wasserman Schultz aide arrested trying to flee the country

-An aide for Rep. Debbie Wasserman Schultz, D-Fla., was arrested Monday night attempting to flee the country and charged with bank fraud, officials said.
+An aide for Rep. Debbie Wasserman Schultz, D-Fla., has been arrested for attempting to flee the country and charged with bank fraud, officials said.

-Imran Awan, 37, was arrested by FBI agents and U.S. Capitol Police at Dulles International Airport attempting to fly to Lahore, Pakistan.
+Imran Awan, 37, was arrested on Monday by FBI agents and U.S. Capitol Police at Dulles International Airport trying to fly to Lahore, Pakistan.

 Officials said Awan and his wife, Hina Alvi, defrauded the Congressional Federal Credit Union for $165,000 by lying on a home equity loan application, according to federal court documents.

-Awan worked as an IT staffer for Wasserman Schultz.
+Awan worked as an information technology staffer for Wasserman Schultz, a former chairwoman of the Democratic National Committee.
 David Damron, a spokesman for her office, said he was fired Tuesday.

 "Mr. Awan previously served as an employee in our office, but his services have been terminated," Damron said in a emailed statement.

-Awan and his wife, who also worked as a House aide, applied for the loan in December 2016 and told the loan officer that their Virginia residence listed on the application was not used as a rental property to secure the loan, court documents said.
+Awan and his wife, who also worked as a House aide, applied for the loan in December last year and told the loan officer that their Virginia residence listed on the application to secure the loan was not used as a rental property, court documents said.

-The credit union does not provide loans to home that are used for rental income, because they are a “riskier” forms of collateral, according to court documents.
+The credit union does not provide loans based on homes that are used for rental income because they are a "riskier" forms of collateral, according to court documents.

 However, federal agents interviewed several unidentified people who had rental agreements with the couple at the residence, according to court documents.

-It also required the home listed on the application to be the primary residence of Awan and his wife.
+The credit union also required that the home listed on the application to be the primary residence of Awan and his wife.
 However, through surveillance, federal agents noted in court records that the couple was also residing at two other residences.

-His wife then initiated a $283,000 wire transfer in January 2017 through the credit union to Faisalabad, Pakistan, which included the $165,000 loan, according to court documents.
+Awan's wife initiated a $283,000 wire transfer in January 2017 through the credit union to Faisalabad, Pakistan, which included the $165,000 loan, according to court documents.

-His wife and their three children left the country in March 2017 with $12,700 cash from Dulles International Airport to Lahore, Pakistan, according to court documents.
+His wife and their three children left the country in March with $12,700 cash from Dulles International Airport to Lahore, according to court documents.

 Officials said they do not believe that his wife plans to return to the U.S.